miguelaferreira/ses-notification-lambda/README.md

 ### Create an AWS lambda function

-Follow the [AWS Lambda docs](https://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html), select a Java 11 (Corretto) runtime, and create an execution role with basic lambda permissions.
+Follow the [AWS Lambda docs](https://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html), select a Java 17 (Corretto) runtime, and create an execution role with basic lambda permissions.
 Edit the execution role to add permissions to send email via SES.
 Follow the [AWS SES docs](https://docs.aws.amazon.com/ses/latest/dg/configure-identities.html) to configure and verify the required identities in SES to allow the lambda to send email using SES.
-Configure the lambda function handler to be `ses.notification.lambda.RequestHandler` and two environment variables:
+Configure the lambda function handler to be `ses.notification.lambda.FunctionRequestHandler` and two environment variables:

 - `REPORTING_FROM`: The email address used in the "From" field of the report messages;
 - `REPORTING_TO`: The email address used in the "To" field of the report messages.